SakaSaiTrinath/swagger-easy/README.md

 ## Swagger Easy

-### What is Swagger
+### What is Swagger?

-[Swagger](https://en.wikipedia.org/wiki/Swagger_(software) is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.
+[Swagger](<https://en.wikipedia.org/wiki/Swagger_(software)>) is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.

 ### How it is good?